JithinKS97/dynamic-learning/readme.md

 ### 5) Sharing of lessonplans, lessons and simulations

-components - SharedSims, SharedLessonPlans, SharedLessons
+Components - SharedSims, SharedLessonPlans, SharedLessons

 The users can share lessonplans, lessons and the simulations with the other users if they want.
 I've used the meteor easy search component for implementing the search (https://github.com/matteodem/meteor-easy-search)